vaughnhajra/Swim-Training-Plans/README.md

 ## Project Conclusions

-* The Data from elite 18-year-olds show that they typically start swimming at age six, focus on just swimming at ten, specialize in a stroke or event at 14, and adopt two-a-days at 14.
+* The data from elite 18-year-olds show that they typically start swimming at age six, focus on just swimming at ten, specialize in a stroke or event at 14, and adopt two-a-days at 14.
 (Figure 4, based on survey)
 * Five practices per week over a ten-week program are created.
 Specific practice recommendations are Threshold, Aerobic, VO2 Max, Recovery, and Individual Medley.
 These practices aim to improve general swimming ability. (coach input)

 ## Discussion & Future Improvements